pauldechorgnat/de_help/temp.md

 <li> <b>Scaling Out</b>: buying less powerful machines and make them work together</li>
 </ul>
 <h3>Some definitions </h3>
-A **cluster** is a set of machines also called **nodes**.
+A <b>cluster</b> is a set of machines also called <b>nodes</b>.
 Those machine can be linked to each other or have special network architectures.
-Generally speaking some machines are more important than other: they are more powerful and are thus more oriented toward orchestration, planning, ... <br/>Those are called **master** nodes while the regular one are called **worker** or **slave**: they are the one actually doing the computations and the storing.
+Generally speaking some machines are more important than other: they are more powerful and are thus more oriented toward orchestration, planning, ... <br/>Those are called <b>master</b> nodes while the regular one are called <b>worker</b> or <b>slave</b>: they are the one actually doing the computations and the storing.

 <h3>Distributed architectures are cheaper</h3>
 For decades, improvements on transistor capacities, hence on storage and computing facilities have been increasing exponentially, following Moore's law.
 Lately, due to physical limitations, we witnessed a downturn in this trend.
 It is now cheaper to buy cheap hardware, also called commodity hardware, in number than buying the largest possible machine.
 For the same computer power it is cheaper to use distributed architectures than very powerful single machines.

-### Distributed architectures are more secured
+<h3> Distributed architectures are more secured</h3>
 There are two important aspect in distributed architectures:
 <ul>
 <li><b>Partitioning</b>: data is cut into blocks of a given maximal size and spread across the cluster.</li>